mouryaankit2001/media-upload/DEPLOYMENT.md

-# Simplified AWS Deployment Guide (for Interview Purposes)
+# Simplified AWS Deployment Guide

 This guide provides simple steps to deploy the application on AWS for demonstration purposes.